 Internet Connection Method This indicates the current connection method, as set in the Setup Wizard or WAN Port screen.
 Broadband Modem This shows the status of the connection from the Wireless Router to the Broadband Modem.
-Internet Connection Current connection status: Active Idle Unknown Failed If there is an error, you can click the "Connection Details" button to find out more information.
-Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
+Internet Connection This shows the current connection status.
+If there is an error, you can click the "Connection Details" button to find out more information.
+Internet IP Address This IP Address is allocated by the ISP (Internet Service Pro- vider).
 If there is no current connection, this will be blank or 0.0.0.0.
+WAN MTU This shows the current MTU size used.
 "Connection Details" Button Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "Connection Log" may also be available.
 LAN IP Address The IP Address of the Wireless Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
 DHCP Server This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
 For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Administration menu.
+Wireless Network Name (SSID) If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identi- fier).
+802.11 Mode The current 802.11 mode is displayed here.
+Channel This shows the Channel currently used, as set on the Wireless screen.
+Security This indicates the Wireless security system currently used.
 System Device Name This displays the current name of the Wireless Router.
 Firmware Version The current version of the firmware installed in the Wireless Router.
 Buttons Connection Details View the details of the current Internet connection.
-The subscreen displayed will depend on the connection method used.
+The sub- screen displayed will depend on the connection method used.
 See the following sections for details of each sub-screen.
 System Data Display all system information in a sub-window.
 Restart Clicking this button will restart (reboot) the Wireless Router.
-All existing connections though the Wireless Router will be terminated, but will usually re-connect automatically.
+All existing connections though the Wireless Router will be termi- nated, but will usually re-connect automatically.
 Refresh Screen Update the data displayed on screen.